 Submission of proposals to the ISA Secretariat firstname.lastname@example.org for:

 - Integrative Sessions which involve at least 3 Research Committees, 3 National Associations or a combination of the two

 - Regular sessions by National, Regional, Linguistic and Thematic Associations

 - Author Meets Critics sessions

 - Ad Hoc Sessions

-June 29, 2022: Announcing the Program Committee decision on accepted proposals
+May 31, 2022: Announcement of the Program Committee decision on accepted proposals.

 Call for Sessions

-- RC/WG/TG session proposer must submit session’s description on-line via Confex platform.
+- RC/WG/TG session proposer must submit session’s description (250 words, in English, French or Spanish) online via Confex platform.

-- Descriptions of Invited Session (RC/WG/TG, Presidential, Plenary, LOC sessions, etc.) must submit session’s description on-line via Confex platform. <
+- Invited Session organizer (RC/WG/TG, Presidential, Plenary, LOC sessions, etc.) must submit session’s description (250 words, in English, French or Spanish) online via Confex platform.

 Final list of Sessions: RC/WG/TG Program Coordinator must finalize a list of sessions.
 Sessions format, titles, descriptions and the language in which they will be held (English, French or Spanish), as well as contact details of session organizers (name, affiliation, country, e-mail) will be available on the ISA conference platform run by Confex.